Haroonabdulrazaq/Devsummit/README.md

 # Devsummit
 Capstone Project [Microverse]
-HTML & CSS Capstone Project is an online DevSummit website Capstone Project with design provided by Cindy Shin,
+HTML & CSS Capstone Project its an online Developer website called DevSummit (2020) is a curated event jam packed with inspiration and stimulation for software professionals. brightest minds in the industry assemble every year  to examine the changing role of software programmers, engineers, developers, managers and architects in order to explore crucial technologies, cutting-edge techniques, and provide essential professional training.

 ![screenshot](./image/Screenshot.png)